58.7 F

 Maneuverability: For beginners who plan on kayaking in smaller bodies of water like creeks or ponds with lots of twists and turns, a shorter kayak (9-10 feet) is ideal due to its excellent maneuverability.

-See also The Ultimate Guide to Choosing the Right Paddle for Your Kayak
+See also A Short Guide to Choosing the Perfect Beginner Kayak

 Speed & Tracking: If open water bodies such as lakes or coastal areas are where you plan to venture out, opt for slightly longer ones (10-12 feet).
 These hold their straight-line direction (track) better and offer more speed.